Are you stressed?

 In times of crisis talking about gardening can seem trivial.
 But could it be possible that fruit trees can really reduce your stress levels?

-Staying grounded…the opposite of being stressed
+Staying grounded … the opposite of being stressed

-It’s more important than ever to find ways to manage stress levels and be able to keep enjoying life.
+As conflict erupts around us, it’s more important than ever to find ways to manage stress levels and be able to keep enjoying life.
 It probably won’t surprise you to find out that we think fruit trees are a key stress-reducing tool!

 How fruit trees reduce stress: Katie and a group of community gardeners inspecting an apricot tree.
 Photo credit: Nicole Porter